tiffanymonroe/wdi-remote-gizmo/unit_2/w05d01/homework/README.md

 "Commit 5: Hungry for more: Fibonacci application extended."
 <hr>

+## HackerRank
-2. Sign up for HackerRank: https://www.hackerrank.com/.
+Sign up for HackerRank: https://www.hackerrank.com/.
 Solve a few of the problems (this will help get you prepared for interviews!
 A lot of companies use this site for pre-screening interviews.)

 # CSS Videos